mendix/docs/content/en/docs/appstore/app-services/mendix-advanced-scheduler.md

 * **Start date time** – This is the start date of the roster.
 * **End date time** – This is the end date of the roster.
 * **Name of the roster** – This is name displayed in the roster.
-* **ClassName** – the classname of the roster, which can be used for the styling of a roster.
+* **ClassName** – This is the class name of the roster, which can be used for the styling of a roster.
   * If left empty, the value is set to *event-type-default*.

 #### 3.1.5 UI Tab